SpaceCamp: Production

-The film was made in the summer of 1985 and was the last film made by ABC Motion Pictures which was closed down in October 1985.
+The film was made in the summer of 1985.
+It was the last film made by ABC Motion Pictures which was closed down in October 1985.

-The film was the feature film directorial debut of Harry Winer.
+The film was Harry Winer's feature film directorial debut.

-Lea Thompson mentioned in an interview that after their first day of shooting, they were ten days behind schedule and what was supposed to be a three-month shoot became six.
+Lea Thompson mentioned in an interview that after their first day of shooting, they were ten days behind schedule, and what was supposed to be a three-month shoot became six.
 She also mentioned that "We had T-shirts printed up that said, SpaceCamp: It's Not Just A Movie, It's A Career.'
 Oh, actually, instead of SpaceCamp, it said SpaceCramp."

 Release

 SpaceCamp was released in theaters on June 6, 1986.

 Home media

-It was released on DVD on September 25, 2001 and later re-released in 2006.
-On September 26, 2017, Kino Classics released the film on Blu-Ray.
+It was released on DVD on September 25, 2001, on Anchor Bay Entertainment and later re-released in 2004 under MGM Home Entertainment.
+On September 26, 2017, Kino Classics released the film on Blu-ray.

 Reception

 SpaceCamp received mixed reviews with 53% of critics giving it positive reviews on Rotten Tomatoes, based on 15 reviews.
 Critic Roger Ebert gave it a one and half star rating, saying that "Our thoughts about the Space Shuttle will never be the same again, and our memories are so painful that SpaceCamp is doomed even before it begins."
 Variety says that "SpaceCamp never successfully integrates summer camp hijinks with outer space idealism to come up with a dramatically compelling story", while James Sanford of the Kalamazoo Gazette responds "Not exactly out of this world".